windowslogic/FM2K-Rollback-Issues/README.md

 This little document should outline some issues with 100% rollback compatibility with ALL FM2K games as they're different in their own way and what can be done to prevent issues on the baseline system proposed in this document.
 I hope this document can help with the efforts for FM2K rollback support.
 # FM2K games in general, a basic overview
 As we know, FM2K games have bugs, especially the one where elements on-screen disappear after pausing or tabbing out, this would more than likely affect rollback because memory will be different per client.
 This is a rudimentary regurgitation of the information.

-Some FM2K games have different files associated with them, like in the case of Fighting is Magic: Tribute Edition, it requires Microsoft Visual C++ 2010 Redistributable x86 and a custom DLL (Hories.dll), this needs to be taken into consideration.
+Some FM2K games have different files associated with them, like in the case of Fighting is Magic: Tribute Edition, it requires Microsoft Visual C++ 2010 Redistributable x86 and a custom DLL (Horsies.dll), this needs to be taken into consideration.

 Fighting is Magic: Tribute Edition-style builds have the stages in one file which is about 500 MB, up to 800 MB if you’re talking about the later games.
-This can pose an issue for writing save states on the fly due to the memory allocation that the engine is pushing.
+This can pose an issue for writing save entire game save states on the fly due to the memory allocation that the engine is pushing.
 Heavy optimisation would be needed.
+Much less if logic only.
 # Let’s talk about saving the ENTIRE game state, graphics and sounds included, everything in memory at once.
 ## Simulation Overhead & State Management
 Rollback netcode requires each game to simulate multiple frames which can cause high CPU usage in older CPUs, my personal baseline for optimisation is the Intel Core i5-3320M from 2012.
 In addition, storing a history of game states can introduce more CPU usage and memory usage.